-- felling licence from Forestry Commission Scotland for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item, or if relevant for tree felling under Improving Public Access - authorisation from the Scottish Environment Protection Agency if an abstraction from the water environment is required to fill the lagoon under the Water-use Efficiency - Irrigation Lagoon capital item
+- felling licence from Forestry Commission Scotland for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item, or if relevant, for tree felling under Improving Public Access - authorisation from the Scottish Environment Protection Agency (SEPA) if an abstraction from the water environment is required to fill the lagoon under the Water-use Efficiency - Irrigation Lagoon capital item - consents from Historic Environment Scotland (HES) relating to Scheduled Monuments (PDF, Size: 799.9 kB)

 If your application includes proposals for land in a Site of Special Scientific Interest or Natura site, we will consider any effects on these designated areas.
-If your application is successful and you are awarded a contract, you will not need any further authorisation from Scottish Natural Heritage.
+If your application is successful and you are awarded a contract, you will not need any further authorisation from Scottish Natural Heritage for the activities covered by the contract.